 1910s: William and Birdie Miller began ranching at Alamo Canyon.

-1914: Army under the Command of General Pershing camped in Alamo Canyon.
+1914: Army under the command of General John J. Pershing camped in Alamo Canyon.
 Americans and Mexicans engage in mutual raiding.

-1916: New Cornelia Mining Company established at Ajo; major economic growth periods begins.
+1916: New Cornelia Mining Company established at Ajo; major economic growth periods begin.

 1919: Robert Louis Gray purchased the Blankenship Ranch.
-Was renamed Dos Lomitas.
-Cattle began to graze over what would become Organ Pipe Cactus NM.
+Renamed Dos Lomitas.
+Cattle began to graze over what would become Organ Pipe Cactus National Monument.

 1935: Robert Gray Sr. acquires water rights to Bates Well and Daniel's Well.
 Henry Gray moves to Bates Well.

-1937: Organ Pipe Cactus National Monument is established on April 13th by President FDR.
+1937: Organ Pipe Cactus National Monument is established on April 13th by President Franklin D. Roosevelt.
 Much opposition from local ranchers and miners.

 1939: Gray family receives special permits to continue ranching within park boundaries.